dzhou/project-euler/README.txt

 it's realistic to say that very few people have the knowledge to solve all the problems.
-When someone is stuck on a problem for days and is making no progress, I think it's better for them to look at (and study/learn) someone else's solution rather than give up completely.
+When someone is stuck on a problem for days and is making no progress, I think it's better for them to look at (and study/learn from) someone else's solution rather than give up completely.

-I recommend taking a look at the common functions first.
+For anyone getting started in Project Euler, I recommend taking a look at the common functions first.
 For example, having efficient primality test or integer factorization will get you half way on many PE problems.